Anabolic Steroids: Abuse by Athletes

 HISTORY OF TESTOSTERONE, ANDROGENS, AND ANABOLIC STEROIDS

 Testosterone was first isolated in 1935.
-However, testosterone is not absorbed when taken orally, so pharmaceutical companies produced derivatives that could be given by IM injection or orally.
+However, testosterone is not absorbed when taken orally, so pharmaceutical companies produced derivatives that could be given by intramuscular (IM) injection or orally.
 In 1940, methyltestosterone (Android-10®) was the first oral derivative to be marketed, but it had only about 20% the anabolic effect of injectible testosterone (Kochakian CD.
 1993).

 "Anabolic" effects include the muscle- and strength-building properties, whereas "androgenic" effects include the masculinizing effects.
 Obviously, increasing the anabolic effects while diminishing the androgenic effects of these steroids is desirable to athletes looking for an unethical advantage.